 World Health Organisation

 Kings Norton Girls’ aims to promote positive mental health for every member of our staff and student body.
 We pursue this aim using both universal, whole school approaches as well as specialised, targeted approaches aimed at vulnerable students.
+We always advise students and parents/carers to communicate with school, however there is a range of external support available in addition.

 In addition to promoting positive emotional health and wellbeing, we also aim to recognise and respond to mental ill health.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective policies and procedures, we can promote a safe environment for students affected both directly and indirectly by mental health.